smvv/spec/document/conventions/validation.rst

 .. index:: !validation

-Validation is described in terms of rules specifying constraints on phrases of abstract syntax.
+Validation is described *declaratively* in terms of rules specifying constraints on phrases of abstract syntax.
 These can be understood as typing rules.

 For every construct, the validation rules are given in two equivalent forms: